-If you’re looking for a chartered salmon fishing trip in the Pacific Northwest, give me a call.
+If you’re looking for a Portland, Oregon salmon fishing guide or salmon fishing the Pacific Northwest, give me a call.

-My name is Marvin Henkel, and I’ve been a Portland-based fishing guide for more than two dozen years.
-I have been catching salmon since I was a kid, and as a professional I spend more days fishing for salmon than any other fish.
+My name is Marvin Henkel, and I’ve been a Portland Oregon salmon fishing guide for more than two dozen years.
+I have been catching salmon since I was a kid, and as a professional I spend more day’s fishing for salmon than any other fish.
 That experience has taught me when, where and how to deliver a great day of salmon fishing for you.

 My 27-foot Alumaweld Intruder is covered and heated and will get you to the fish safely and in comfort.